Analysis | Opening loss shows it’s going to take time for Lakers to figure it out with Russell Westbrook

 None of those guards can match Westbrook when it comes to fame or athleticism, but some of them might prove to be more effective than Westbrook when he is stretched too thin and the worst of his erratic tendencies are on display.

-To be clear, the Lakers are right to insist that patience is in order, as Westbrook started slow before playing better down the stretch at his last two stops.
-The Houston Rockets changed their philosophy during the middle of the 2019-20 season to create more space for Westbrook, while the Washington Wizards shook off early covid-related absences to make a late push into the 2021 playoffs.
+To be clear, the Lakers are right to insist that patience is in order, as Westbrook started to slow before playing better down the stretch at his past two stops.
+The Houston Rockets changed their philosophy during the middle of the 2019-20 season to create more space for Westbrook, while the Wizards shook off early covid-related absences to make a late push into the 2021 playoffs.
 Along the way, Westbrook familiarized himself with star teammates in James Harden and Bradley Beal.
 Based on that history, there’s little doubt that Westbrook will be more effective in January than he was Tuesday.

 “I think it was just first-game jitters,” James said. “[Westbrook] put too much into it.
 There’s a lot going through his mind.
 Being here in L.A., watching the Lakers growing up. … I told Russ to go home and watch a comedy.
 Put a smile on his face.
 I told him don’t be so hard for himself.
 We’re all competitors.
 We all feel like s--- when we don’t play well and play to our abilities.”

 As the Lakers plot their next steps for integrating Westbrook, though, they must remember that they have a proven championship duo in James and Davis, something that the Rockets and Wizards did not possess.
 James, who battled an ankle injury at the end of last season, moved well against the Warriors and finished with a game-high 34 points, 11 rebounds and five assists.
-There were age-defying moments, like a thunderous dunk in transition and a pretty touch pass to Davis for a slam.
+There were age-defying moments, such as a thunderous dunk in transition and a pretty touch pass to Davis for a slam.

 Davis, meanwhile, returned with intensity after a disappointing and injury-marred season.
 He posted 33 points, 11 rebounds and two blocks, looking fully engaged and assertive after floating through much of last year.